wso2/docs-open-banking/en/docs/develop/consent-management-validate.md

 a `ConsentException`.

 ### Data
-The following table explains the data available in `ConsentValidator`.
+The following table explains the data available in `ConsentValidateData`.

 | Name      | Type                  | Description  |
 | ----------|-----------------------| -------------|